elastisys/compliantkubernetes/docs/operator-manual/schema/config.md

-# Config Schema
+# Configuration Schema

 > [!note]
 >
-> This is where the auto-generated config documentation for Welkin Apps will be available when deployed!
+> This is where the auto-generated configuration documentation for Welkin Apps will be available when deployed!
 >
 > If you want to see this locally check out [the contribution guide](https://github.com/elastisys/welkin/blob/main/CONTRIBUTING.md)!